bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ### Pseudo Classes

 Pseudo classes are designed to define special states of an element.
 For example, the pseudo classs `:hover` will apply a specific CSS styling when the user hovers the element targeted by the selector.
 Let's take a look at some of the other more commonly used pseudo classes.
+In the markup below.

-Lets work through a few examples to help cement our understanding. http://codepen.io/bluehabit/pen/EWJZLQ
+http://codepen.io/bluehabit/pen/EWJZLQ

 Guess what else is a pseudo class? `:checked`.
 This is pseudo selector will play an important role managing states moving forwards.
+Lets look at a few basic examples.

 ## Click Pseudo Class?